 The Pennsylvania State University is committed to sending its campus community timely, accurate, and useful information in the event of a significant emergency or dangerous situation on campus that poses an immediate threat to the health and safety of campus community members.
 Penn State will immediately notify the campus community upon confirmation of an emergency or dangerous situation.
 Penn State uses the emergency notification system, RAVE, to provide alerts via PSUALERT.
 PSUALERT is an emergency notification service available to students, faculty and staff.
-PSUALERT is a closed, optout system.
+PSUALERT is a closed. optout system.
 PSUALERT can be used to send emergency messages within minutes of the occurrence of an incident.
 Penn State's emergency communication system is multimodal, covering various forms of media.
-Twitter accounts for all twenty-three Penn State locations are available to individuals that do not have Penn State e-mail addresses.
-All Penn State e-mail addresses are automatically entered into the system and cannot be removed by the user.
-All of the twenty-three campuses have access to PSUALERT for posting.
+Twitter accounts for Penn State locations are available to individuals that do not have Penn State e-mail addresses.
+Penn State e-mail addresses are automatically entered into the system and cannot be removed by the user.
+All of the campuses have access to PSUALERT for posting with the exception of the College of Medicine.
+The Penn State College of Medicine uses a notification system called EVERBRIDGE.
+Information on the EVERBRIDGE notification system is detailed in the College of Medicine's Annual Security and Fire Safety Report.